NOW OFFERING $12,000 HIRING BONUS*

 *Eligibility is determined by Alameda County and offerings may vary by collective bargaining agreement.
 This provides a brief summary of the benefits offered and can be subject to change.

-@jobaps.com, acgov.org and Noreply@jobaps.com as accepted addresses to any email blocking or spam filtering program you may use.
+as accepted addresses to any email blocking or spam filtering program you may use.
 If you do not do this, your email blocking or spam filtering program may block receipt of the notices regarding your application for recruitments.
 You are also strongly advised to regularly log into your County of Alameda online application account to check for notices that may have been sent to you.
 All email notices that will be sent to you will also be kept in your personal online application account.
-You will be able to view all of your notices in your online application account by clicking on the "My applications" button on the Current Job Openings page.
+You will be able to view all of your notices in your online application account by clicking on the "My applications" button on the Current Job Openings page and clicking on the link 'last notice sent' for the respective recruitment.

 Please take the steps recommended above to ensure you do not miss any notices about a recruitment for which you have applied.
 The County of Alameda is not responsible for notices that are not read, received or accessed by any applicant for a County recruitment.